Statistical Guarantees of Group-Invariant GANs: Conclusion and future work

 \section{Conclusion and future work}

-In this work, we quantitatively established the improved sample complexity of group-invariant GANs.
-Our results indicate that when learning group-invariant target distributions, the required number of samples for group-invariant GANs diminished in proportion to a power of the group size, with this power depending on the intrinsic dimension of the target distribution's support.
-These findings present several potential avenues for further exploration.
-Firstly, it is essential to explore how the dimension of the support and the distribution characteristics of the noise source $\rho$ influence the performance of GANs.
+In this work, we quantitatively established the improved generalization guarantees of group-invariant GANs.
+Our results indicate that when learning group-invariant target distributions, potentially supported on a manifold with small intrinsic dimension, the required number of samples for group-invariant GANs is reduced by a factor of the group size.
+In essence, group-invariant GANs function effectively as though the input data is augmented in the statistical sense, without an increase in the number of parameters, compared to vanilla GANs.
+This becomes crucial when we face data scarcity.
+On the other hand, however, the overall improved bound cannot simply be derived from data augmentation since invariant GANs have a reduced discriminator approximation error, and our numerical results further support this distinction.
+Our findings present several potential avenues for further exploration.
+Firstly, it is essential to explore how the dimension of the support of the noise source $\rho$ influences the performance of GANs.
+A recent experimental study \cite{zhu2024noise} suggests that the dimension of the source should not be significantly smaller than the intrinsic dimension of the target distribution's support.
 Secondly, exploring the case of unbounded support for the target distribution, particularly when heavy-tailed distributions are involved, holds promise for further investigation.
-Lastly, it will also be worthwhile to study the statistical estimation and expressive power of group-invariant GANs constructed from equivariant convolutional neural networks (CNNs).
-By exploring these research directions, we can enhance our understanding of group-invariant generative models and optimize their performance under diverse conditions.

-\paragraph{Limitations.} There are some questions that have not been fully explained in our work.
-First, though we assume the noise source $\rho$ can be any absolutely continuous probability measure on $\mathbb{R}^k$ for any $k$, it leads to poor performance if $k$ is too small compared to $d^*$ in practice.
 To our knowledge, the theoretical study of how the dimension of the support and the distribution characteristics of the noise source $\rho$ influence the performance of GANs is still open.
-Secondly, the assumption that the support of the target distribution is compact is crucial in our proofs, but this may not hold in many cases.
-Moreover, many practical applications of group-invariant/equivariant GANs, for example, in image synthesis, use CNNs rather than fully-connected ones, which is the only network architecture considered in the present work.
+Thirdly, it will also be worthwhile to study the statistical estimation and expressive power of group-invariant GANs constructed from equivariant convolutional neural networks (CNNs), based on the universality result of CNNs (cf. \cite{zhou2020universality}).
+Lastly, our work assumes the group is finite, which is crucial for defining our group-invariant generators and discriminators.
+Extending the analysis to compact Lie groups should also be explored.
+While the statistical error from the target $\Delta_3$ has been studied in \cite{chen2023sample,tahmasebi2023sample} for continuous groups, it remains an open problem for a novel design of invariant discriminator architecture and its universality for infinite groups.